How to make Word documents accessible

 Colour

-If you use colour to convey meaning, you must also use text, shapes or patterns to ensure that people who find it difficult to see or differentiate between colours can still understand it.
+You might use colour coding in your diagram.
+If you do, you must also use text, shapes or patterns to ensure that people who find it difficult to see colours can still understand it.
+Include a legend/key to explain what any shapes or patterns mean.

-You must also make sure any colour combinations you use meet colour contrast requirements.
+You must also make sure any colour combinations you use have good colour contrast.

 Formatting

-Simple diagrams can be fairly easy to make accessible if they have:
+Simple diagrams can be fairly easy to make accessible if they:

-- Text - this must be formatted as text rather than text in an image
+- Include text - this must be formatted as text rather than part of an image

-- Decorative images only - these are images that don't add information to the diagram
+- Include decorative images only - these are images that don't add information to the diagram

-- A clear, left to right and top to bottom reading order
+- Make sense when reading the text from left to right and top to bottom

-For example, the 'How to grow turnips' diagram in our accessible Word document example (Word doc, 1 MB) is formatted using text and arrow images.
-It has a left to right and top to bottom reading order.
+For example, the 'How to grow turnips' diagram in our accessible Word document example (Word doc, 1 MB) has arrow images and text.
+It makes sense when reading the text from left to right and top to bottom.
 The arrow images correspond with the reading order, so they don't add information to the diagram.
+They are marked as decorative.

-All we did to make this diagram accessible was mark the arrow images as decorative and make sure they were not inline with the text.
-Then a screen reader would read out the text from left to right and top to bottom, and ignore the decorative images.
+- A screen reader.
+The screen reader would read out the text from left to right and top to bottom and ignore the decorative images.

 Visit our images accessibility page to find out how to decide if an image is informative or decorative, and how to mark images as decorative in Word.

-All other diagrams must be formatted as a single, flat image with a text description.
+You must format complex diagrams like structure charts as a single, flat image with a text description.

-Start by making sure that the diagram is formatted as a single, flat image.
-To do this, you may need to:
+To format your diagram as a single, flat image, you may need to:

 - Copy the diagram and paste it back into your document as an image (Microsoft Support website); or